BIOP/ijp-imagetoatlas/index.md

 3. I need time.

 There's also [a script](https://forum.image.sc/t/custom-atlas-in-abba/77206) that allows to create a fake atlas from an image, but no ontology is imported.

+Check also [this forum post](https://forum.image.sc/t/customizing-atlas-labels-of-ccf2017-for-use-in-abba/78523/5) if you want to do modifications to the original Allen Brain CCFv3 atlas.

 <!---
 ### Markdown